 Unfortunately, carpal hyperextension is a common injury among today's canines due to their active lifestyles.
 Most patients may experience this injury after acute trauma such as jumping off a deck, a bridge, roofs, and, in extreme cases, cliffs.
 Other patients may experience carpal hyperextension secondary to a pathology such as Immune Mediated Polyarthropathy.

-- The patients’ anatomy leaves a shortened lever arm
+The patients' anatomy leaves a shortened lever arm A short manus

 Bey has had his carpal orthosis for 4 months and, according to his owner, is like a puppy again.
 When the abnormal forces acting against a patient are supported and reduced through the orthosis, the patient is left with a normal weight-bearing environment leading to increased function, confidence, and comfort.
 Through the devotion of the owner and regular rehabilitation sessions, Bey is now spending his days running around his property and keeping the horses in check.